codingCapricorn/KNN_Classifier/README.md

-Order of Repository subparts :
+The of Repository subparts :

       1.kNN distance algorithm